turingschool/career-development-curriculum/module_four/negotiations.md

 ### What if a Company Can't Meet Your Counter?
 * If the company is unable to meet your counter offer, *this is okay.* It is good practice to always negotiate
-  * Consider asking for a three-month review to set goals and milestones and continue to evaluate what you’re worth
+  * Consider asking for a three-month review and set goals and milestones together to continue to evaluate what you’re worth at the end of that time
   * Follow that up with a six-month review to evaluate your performance against those goals/milestones
     * Say something like, *"I want to see these goals, and if I make them by 6 months, I want to then discuss a raise in my salary."* Bring it up in initial negotiation to put it on the table, and even if they do reviews later in the year, it doesn't hurt to ask during the initial negotiation.